schoolboyqueue/ActiveLearning2110/config/dev/Documentation.md

 **See method calls in code for more description on methods through docs**

+**If it says "(Optional)," then that information is optional; otherwise assume it is required**

 ### Notes:
 - {user_id} --> Path Parameters: user_id String
 - {instructor_id} --> Path Parameters: instructor_id String
 - {user_role} ---> Query String: pass either "admin" or "instructor" for those registration paths
 - A user's role can be admin, student, or instructor.
 - Quotes around text implies that it is a String.
-- Triangle brackets denote within them whether information is Required or Optional.
+<- Triangle brackets denote within them whether information is Required or Optional.>
 - Square brackets are lists.
 - Parentheses denote additional information.